Database Lab Engine

 - How to install and initialize Database Lab CLI

-Database Lab Engine – an open-source technology which is a core component of the Database Lab Platform.
+Database Lab Engine – an open-source technology that is a core component of the Database Lab Platform.
 It is used to build powerful, state-of-the-art development and testing environments, based on a simple idea: with modern thin cloning technologies, it becomes possible to iterate 100x faster in development and testing.
-It is extremely helpful for larger or small but very agile teams that want to achieve high development velocity and the most competitive "time to market" characteristics, and save budgets on non-production infrastructure.
+It is extremely helpful for larger or small but very agile teams that want to achieve high development velocity and the most competitive "time to market" characteristics and save budgets on non-production infrastructure.

 Database Lab Platform is a paid SaaS offering developed and maintained by Postgres.ai.
 It provides GUI, user management, permissions control, token management, more.